-If not provided electronically, the submitter will be responsible to have sufficient copies to distribute to committee members.
+If not provided electronically, the submitter will be responsible i to have sufficient copies t to c distribute to committee members.

 I hereby grant NSF the nonexclusive, royalty free rights, including nonexclusive, royalty free rights in copyright; in this item and I understand that I acquire no rights in any publication of NSF in which this item in this or another similar or analogous form is used.